For faculty or staff dealing with a distressed student

-Any member of the Salem State community may encounter a student who is experiencing serious problems.
+Any member of the Salem State community may encounter a student who is experiencing distress or serious problems.
 Students may look to you for advice in a crisis, or share personal information that raises your concern.
-Sometimes, you may observe behavior that concerns you, although the student her/himself may appear unconcerned.
+Sometimes, you may observe behavior that concerns you, although the student may appear unconcerned.
 Consultation is available to you through counseling and health services whenever you are unsure about how to handle a situation like this.
-Of course, in an emergency, contact campus police at ext.
-6111.
-If the situation is not to that point, consider calling counseling and health services to help you decide how to proceed.
-We have psychologists and licensed mental health counselors experienced with these issues, and knowledgeable about the resources and procedures at Salem State.
+We have psychologists and licensed mental health counselors that are experienced with these issues, and knowledgeable about the resources and procedures at Salem State.
 Call us at 978.542.6413 during business hours, and identify yourself as a faculty or staff member looking for consultation with a student issue.
 If the issue is urgent, state this when you call, so we can get you the help you need.

 If you think a student would benefit from counseling, these guidelines may be helpful: